Why This Book Reviews Index

 Artemis Fowl by Eoin Colfer: My review of a modern fairy tale/fantasy.
 The moral issues in the book intrigue me.
 Fowl is a child prodigy who had managed to steal, copy, and translate the Golden Book containing the rules the fairies had to follow.
 He wants the gold he believes the fairies hoard.
 He captures a fairy who has to abide by the fairy rules and he uses his knowledge of them to keep her imprisoned.
 Meanwhile, a fairy Retrieval team tries to rescue her.

 Bully!
 (The American Hero Series) by Ryan Stallings : Deals with grief, bullying, politics, and how Theodore Roosevelt helped heal a grieving father and son.

-Death and Dying in Children’s Literature: Walk Two Moons by Sharon Creech, After the Rain by Norma Fox Mazer and Out of the Dust by Karen Hesse, and other books for children and young adults that deal with death.
+Death and Dying in Children’s Literature: Walk Two Moons by Sharon Creech, After the Rain by Norma Fox Mazer and Out of the Dust by Karen Hesse.
+These some of the books for children and young adults that deal with death.
 Most are Newbery winners.